roqua/documentation/README.md

 Publish to http://roqua.github.io/developer
 ===========================================

-CircleCI will push to the githib pages when the tests pass.
+CircleCI will push to the github pages when the tests pass.